wizzchris/Engineering-53-DevOps-Final-Project-Conf/README.md

 ## Diagrams

-This diagram shows the arcitecture we have created:
+This diagram shows the architecture we have created:

-This diagram shows the Piplines we have created:
+This diagram shows the pipelines we have created: